casassg/events-landing/README.md

 ## Get project running locally

-1. Clone repository to your computer with `git clone https://github.com/hackcu/community`
+1. Clone repository to your computer with `git clone https://github.com/hackcu/events`
 2. `cd` into your repository
-3. `gem install jekyll jgd`
+3. `gem install jekyll`
 4. `jekyll serve --watch`

 ## How to deploy

-1. Make sure you are in the right folder in your terminal
-2. `jgd`
-3. There is no 3
+Deployment is done automatically by github pages.
+You don't need to do anything else than pushing to master.

 ## Add an event